srinumaragada/sentence-construction-tool/README.md

 ---

-This **README** provides all the necessary details about the project, including setup, deployment, and the technical stack used.
+This **README** provides all the necessary details about the project, including setup, deployment, live demo, and the technical stack used.
 It’s structured to guide users through the process of setting up the app locally, deploying it, and troubleshooting common issues.